nextcloud/all-in-one/community-containers/lldap/readme.md

 ### Notes
 - In order to access your LLDAP web interface outside the local network, you have to set up your own reverse proxy.
 You can set up a reverse proxy following [these instructions](https://github.com/nextcloud/all-in-one/blob/main/reverse-proxy.md) OR use the [Caddy](https://github.com/nextcloud/all-in-one/tree/main/community-containers/caddy) community container that will automatically configure `ldap.$NC_DOMAIN` to redirect to your Lldap.
 You need to point the reverse proxy at port 17170 of this server.
 - After adding and starting the container, you can log in to the lldap web interface by using the password that you can retrieve via `sudo docker inspect nextcloud-aio-lldap | grep LLDAP_JWT_SECRET`.
 - Also, you need to run the following script one time in order to activate the ldap config in nextcloud so that Nextcloud uses lldap as user backend.
-You can see a [nextcloud exemple configuration provide by LLDAP](https://github.com/lldap/lldap/blob/main/example_configs/nextcloud.md)<br>
+You can see a [nextcloud example configuration provide by LLDAP](https://github.com/lldap/lldap/blob/main/example_configs/nextcloud.md)<br>
     First, you need to retrieve the LLDAP admin password via `sudo docker inspect nextcloud-aio-lldap | grep LLDAP_LDAP_USER_PASS`.
 This will be used later on which you need to type in or copy and paste.
     ```bash
     # Now go into the container